jinghuazhao/QTR/HUA_methylation_analysis/README.md

 ## A new implementation with BiSeq

-This work is derived from the observation that we can dissect the total samples in batches and then combine them.
+1. Work in batches and then combine them.

 [BiSeq.R](BiSeq.R) replaces 1_BiSeq.R in both experiments below.
 It handles the triplet with suffexes as 1a2a,1b3b,2c3c rather than a sequence of numbers, as readily visible from *SUA_sample_information.csv*.

 Working directories for programs in **scripts_lmer/** and **scripts_matie/** now use **rrbs_clean_data_lmer/** and **rrbs_clean_data_matie/** are the working directories, respectively.

-## Legacy experiments

-These efforts were incremental in nature and did not resolve the issue -- they are kept only historical reasons.

-1. An attempt was to drop CpG sites from BiSeq/ into src/ through [zgrep.sh](zgrep.sh).

 2. Amendment to R/BiSeq package.